-CalRecycle hosted three SABRC trainings.
-LAMD staff conducted trainings for the State Water Resources Control Board, California State University Chancellor's Office, and another for one of the State's largest purchasers, the California Department of Transportation (CalTrans).
+CalRecycle hosted several SABRC trainings.
+LAMD staff conducted trainings for the California State University Chancellor's Office, California Environmental Protection Agency, and another for one of the State's largest purchasers, the California Department of Transportation (CalTrans).
 CalTrans invited its statewide procurement staff to attend the webinar.
 The training was a combination of SABRC requirements and CalTrans' internal process to comply with SABRC.